 The project participant is the private entity "Enercon (India) Limited" of India.
 The project is proposed as a unilateral project and no Annex-I country has yet been identified.
 The host country India has ratified the Kyoto Protocol and meets all the requirements for participating in a CDM project.
-The project does not involve diversion of any official development assistance funds.
-The Ministry of Environment and Forests, the DNA of India has approved the project vide letter of approval dated 4 June 2007/2/, which also confirms that the project assists in achieving sustainable development in India.
+The project doesn't involve any official development fund diversion for its activity.
+The Ministry of Environment and Forests, the DNA of India has approved the project with a letter of approval dated 4 June 2007/2/, which also confirms that the project assists in achieving sustainable development in India.